YJazzar/Electron-MediaPlayer/README.md

 - [ ] Find ways to avoid displaying anything with the react-player if it is an audio file (only the seek function will be required)
 - [ ] Find a way to make a functional seek slider (possibly through svg drawings)

 #### Other backlog items:
 - Make a new button on the Menu to allow the user to change what filters need to be applied (what file extensions should be kept).
+- In the table, make sure to convert the seconds value into something more readable (ex: min:sec)

 # Daily log: